allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 We’ve created a proxy (Mobile adapter) which transforms the Core API to the mobile friendly version.
-Its main responsibilities are: converting JSON to more concise form, cutting out any mobile-irrelevant data, adding deep linking feature and filtering all boxes that are not supported in mobile app.
+Its main responsibilities are: converting JSON to more concise form, cutting out any mobile-irrelevant data, adding deep linking feature and filtering all boxes that are not supported on mobile app.

 #### OpBox Admin
 Simultaneously, we are developing an Admin application for page editors.

-It’s a stateless GUI built on the top of the Core REST API.
+It’s a stateless GUI built on top of the Core REST API.
 In OpBox Admin our editors create and maintain pages and they manage page routing and publication criteria.